CHAPTER DEVELOPMENT GUIDE

 Plan Logistics

 Create a detailed, minute-by-minute schedule of the day.
 Include where each executive will be and what they will be doing at each point in the day.
-Begin with registration, where people can sign in and take their name tags.
-An opening ceremony should follow, with a speech by the President.
+Begin with registration, an opening ceremony should follow, with a speech by the president.
 Next, case preparation and presentation should begin, with small groups of individuals going to prepare at each time slot.
 Each individual/team should have a specific time slot indicated on their name tag.
-Guest speaker presentations can run concurrently to the case preparation/presentations or can be saved for after the cases.
+Guest speaker presentations can run concurrently or can be after the cases.
 Allot enough time for lunch.
 End the day off with awards and closing ceremonies.

 Plan Logistics